 Living up to one's gifted potential requires discipline and a strong work ethic against the temptation to "coast".
-IG coach and literary artist Trent Rhodes explores how he came up with a work ethic that gave him purpose and creative clarity.
+InterGifted coach and literary artist Trent Rhodes explores how he came up with a work ethic that gave him purpose and creative clarity.

 By Trent Rhodes